Moddable-OpenSource/moddable/documentation/xs/preload.md

 	export default CountingLog;

 When this module is preloaded, the value of the `count` variable is frozen in ROM as part of the module's closure.
-Similarly to objects, XS allows such variables to be modified by storing the modification in RAM.
+As with objects, XS allows such variables to be modified by storing the modification in RAM.
 It achieves this by maintaining a pointer in RAM for each variable in ROM that may be modified.
 Each pointer takes up 4 bytes on a typical 32-bit microcontroller.

-So use `const` to declare module variables that are not intended to be modified at runtime.
-This conveys the intended use of the variable.
+Use `const` to declare module variables that are not intended to be modified at runtime.
+Declaring a module variable with `connst` conveys to XS that the variable cannot be modified.
+This saves RAM by eliminating the pointer otherwise needed to allow tthe variable to be modified.

 ## What Cannot be Preloaded
 Preloading occurs on the build machine, not the target device.
 That limits the operations that may be performed during preload.